argrelay/argrelay/readme.md

 <a name="argrelay-overview"></a>
 # Interaction overview

-User is interrogated for each next input arg based on:
+User is interrogated for each next input arg based on server knowledge of:
 *  custom command **input schema**
-*  custom data which matches already given input
+*  custom data which matches already given input on the command line

 Each command resembles "enum language":
 *   Tokens are tags | labels | keywords from one of the `enum` sets.